Jorge Horacio Brito: Real estate

-Brito invested in real estate through Vizora Developers; its core business is real estate development and marketing, and it has been actively engaged in the real estate development of the district of Puerto Madero, in Buenos Aires, where it had built Remeros Beach, Link Towers, Madero Walk, Madero Walk Eventos and Zen City.
-He has similarly invested in local luxury hotels, country clubs, and other upmarket real estate, including Central Tucumano (San Miguel de Tucumán), Arboris (Las Lomas and La Horqueta, at San Isidro), and the new and sustainable building of the Macro Bank at Catalinas Norte, Buenos Aires City.
+Brito invested in real estate through Vizora Developers, a company operating in several countries in Latin America.
+Its core business is real estate development and marketing, and it has been actively engaged in the development of the district of Puerto Madero in Buenos Aires.

+Among its projects in Puerto Madero are Link Towers, Madero Walk, Madero Walk Eventos and Zen City.
+The company also developed Remeros Beach in Tigre.

+Brito similarly invested in other real estate developments across Argentina, including Central Tucumano in San Miguel de Tucumán and the Arboris residential projects in Las Lomas and La Horqueta, in San Isidro.

+He also developed the Macro Tower building in Catalinas Norte, Buenos Aires, which serves as the headquarters of Banco Macro.

-Macro Bank participated in the construction of Madero Center, a luxury mixed use development building located in the neighbourhood of Puerto Madero in Buenos Aires.
+Macro Bank also participated in the construction of Madero Center, a luxury mixed-use development located in Puerto Madero.

 Agriculture and livestock

-Brito's farming and cattle raising investments involved cattle breeding, meat industrialization, and agricultural commodities, mainly in soy.
-Inversora Juramento Inc. is in charge of cattle breeding.
-Frigoríficos Bermejo cold storage is engaged in industrial slaughtering and meat industrialization that reaches the consumer through Cabañas Juramento Inc. butcher shops, which operates stores and online delivery services.
+Brito's farming and cattle-raising investments involved cattle breeding, meat industrialization, and agricultural commodities, mainly soybeans.
+Inversora Juramento S.A. was responsible for cattle breeding operations, while Frigoríficos Bermejo S.A. carried out industrial slaughtering and meat processing that reached consumers through the Cabaña Juramento S.A. chain of butcher shops, which operated retail stores and online delivery services.

-Inversora Juramento Inc., founded in 1990, is one of the leading farming-cattle companies in the Argentine Northern Region.
-It is located in the town of Joaquín V. González, Salta, where it owns 67,000 hectares of field and 54,000 head of cattle.
-Its core activity is the manufacture and trading of beef.
-In addition, the company sows around 12,600 hectares per year.
-8,000 hectares are soya fields.
-It also sows sorghum, alfalfa and corn, which are used to feed the cattle.
+Inversora Juramento S.A., founded in 1990, is one of the leading agricultural and cattle-raising companies in northern Argentina.
+The company is headquartered in Joaquín V. González, Salta Province, and owns 87,414 hectares of land, of which approximately 56,000 hectares are devoted to pastures and the cultivation of soybeans, sorghum, alfalfa, and maize.

+Its core activity is the production and commercialization of beef.
+The company maintains approximately 54,000 head of cattle and allocates around 67,000 hectares to beef production.
+In addition, the company cultivates approximately 12,600 hectares annually, including around 8,000 hectares of soybeans, as well as sorghum, alfalfa, and corn used primarily as cattle feed.

-Frigoríficos Bermejo Inc. is a cold storage located in Pichanal, Salta.
-It owns a model industrial slaughtering and meat industrialization beef plant.
-The factory can monthly slaughter 10,000 head of cattle.
-Wholesale and retail sales of Frigoríficos Bermejo Inc. are carried out in Salta and Jujuy by their own butcher shops and sales teams.
-The company also exports to Chile and the European Union, which are markets that had approved their industrial processes.
+Frigoríficos Bermejo S.A. is a meat-processing and cold-storage facility located in Pichanal, Salta.
+The plant has the capacity to slaughter up to 10,000 head of cattle per month.
+Its wholesale and retail operations are conducted primarily in Salta and Jujuy through company-owned butcher shops and sales teams.
+The company also exported beef products to Chile and the European Union.

-In 2016, he won the Fortuna Lifetime Achievements Awards for his contributions to the Argentinian business community.